How to Buy X (Twitter) Stock in 2025

 To see all the bids, asks, and recent transaction data for X (and every other company on Hiive), you can register for a free account with the button below:

-Unfortunately, since X is a private company, there's no way for retail investors to buy its stock.
+Unfortunately, since X is owned by xAI which is a private company, there's no way for retail investors to buy its stock.

 The ARK Venture Fund